jidongbsu/cs452-cthreads-library/README.md

 struct Queue ready_queue = {.front = 0, .rear = MAX_NUM_THREADS - 1, .size = 0, .tids = {[0 ...
 (MAX_NUM_THREADS-1)] = -1}};
 ```

 This queue stores thread IDs for all ready threads.
-Note we can not take advantage of multiple processors, thus at any given moment, only one of our threads will be running, all the other active threads will be in a ready state, i.e., their IDs will be stored in this queue.

-The above approach to initialize a struct is known as using **designated initializer**.
-You are recommended to use this same approach to initialize the queue of your semaphore.
-The queue itself is a *struct Queue*, which is defined as following in *cthread.h*:
+The queue itself is an instance of *struct Queue*, which is defined as following in *cthread.h*:

 ```c
 /* a structure to represent a queue */